lofiskeptic/lofiskeptic.com/src/pages/what-is-atheism.md

 What I'm asking, when I ask about payoff, is this: "is this what's happening to me?"
 And the only sure way I know of to avoid it is to find out, for sure, that a payoff is even possible.
 The usual way I would find that out is *evidence*: some kind of repeatable (but not necessarily tangible) test I can perform on the world which gives me an answer in which I'm confident.

+Why do I think this is a risk?
+For starters, some Christians will outright tell me the race is fixed.
+"These other religions are false," some will say.
+"You're not worshipping other gods, you're really worshipping Satan and his demons", others claim.
+Adherents of other horses disagree, of course.
+And of course, "God is real and is definitely the victor" is the premise of Christian belief.
+So if we're introducing doubt about what's at stake here, I'm happy to consider the whole thing a risk.

 So what is atheism? **It's the position that no horse is a safe bet right now.**

 Convincing me to bet is the job of the evangelist.
 Defending the premise of the bet is the job of the apologist, which we'll go into in another post.